stmphd/dealii/README.md

-What is deal.II? tiny change
+What is deal.II? tiny change again
 ================

 deal.II is a C++ program library targeted at the computational solution